-Places to See: Liberty Island, Ellis Island, Wall Street, Central Park, Top of the Rock, Brooklyn Bridge, High Line, Museum of Modern Art, American Museum of Natural History
+Places to See in New York: Liberty Island, Ellis Island, Wall Street, Central Park, Top of the Rock, Brooklyn Bridge, High Line, Museum of Modern Art, American Museum of Natural History

 Best time to visit: New York can be very cold during winters and is prone to high snowfall this time.
 May-September has a very pleasant weather, but might also mean high hotel rates